EMG/NCS Nerve Testing in New Jersey

 Does EMG testing help with sciatica?

-It can help when symptoms suggest nerve involvement and the provider needs more information about nerve function.
+It can help when symptoms suggest nerve involvement and the provider needs more information about nerve function, especially when pain, numbness, tingling, or weakness travels into the leg.

 How should I prepare?

 Follow the scheduling team's instructions.
-Bring prior imaging, medication lists, and details about where symptoms travel.
+Bring prior imaging, medication lists, accident or work-injury records if relevant, and details about where symptoms travel.